 Accepting - Accepting emails, IM messages, or opening files, pictures or texts from people you don’t know or trust can lead to problems – they may contain viruses or nasty messages!

 Reliable - Someone online might lie about who they are and information on the internet may not be true.
 Always check information with other websites, books or someone who knows.
 If you like chatting online it’s best to only chat to your real world friends and family

 Tell - Tell your parent, carer or a trusted adult if someone or something makes you feel uncomfortable or worried, or if you or someone you know is being bullied online.

 Get your own poster here

-Teaching e-Safety @ The Cedars
+Teaching Online Safety @ The Cedars

-As part of the ICT curriculum at The Cedars Primary School, all children are taught a unit on How to Stay Safer Online at a level appropriate to their age and understanding.
+As part of the Computing curriculum at The Cedars Primary School, all children are taught a unit on How to Stay Safer Online at a level appropriate to their age and understanding.
 It includes knowing what is personal information and the need to keep it safe, who to tell if someone or something makes them feel uncomfortable or worried as well as lessons on cyber bullying, what it is, how to avoid getting involved and where to seek advice.
 This is revisited throughout the school year in both ICT lessons and PSHE.